-5. Set the Mood
+5. Set The Mood

 Take the time to give your meals a nice atmosphere.
 Clear off the table.
 Use placemats or a tablecloth.
 Light some candles.
 Put on mellow music.
 Arrange your food artfully on the plate.
 Do all this and you’re much less likely to overeat than if you were eating the same meal over a pile of clutter on the coffee table while watching TV in the dark.
 One study found people who ate in restaurants with pleasant atmospheres (mellow music, dimmed lights) ate 175 less calories than those who ate at more typical fast food restaurants.
 Fast food is fast, but food that’s thoughtfully prepared and served is more satisfying.

-6. Swap Butter for Avocado
+6. Swap Butter For Avocado

-7. Eat Breakfast
+7. Never Skip Breakfast

-8. Put Fruit on the Counter
+8. Put Fresh Fruit On Display

 Some of us know we should eat our fruits and veggies, but we also hate to cook.
 Here’s an easy solution: buy a bunch of bananas and set them on the counter.
 Bananas and other fruits don’t need to be cooked or prepared.
 You can grab one, pop it in your purse, and reach for it when you need a healthy snack.
 Keeping fruit on the counter where you can see it makes it more likely you’ll eat it.

-9. Get on the HIIT Bandwagon
+9. Get On The HIIT Bandwagon